 In 1975, the YMCA Achievers program started as an opportunity for Boston based companies to honor and celebrate the contributions of African American employees.
 This recognition program now reflects the rich ethnic and racial diversity of our community and has evolved to focus on creating a college bound culture amongst students of color within the City of Boston.
-As we celebrate our 43rd Anniversary, we proudly share the impact of our work and how the program has grown:
+We proudly share the impact of our work and how the program has grown:

 More than 2,400 employees of color from Greater Boston are Alumni of the Achievers Program, representing 173 companies.

 Adult Achievers have volunteered more than 84,000 hours in community service.